srissman/email-sender-cli/README.md

 	- your Litmus test email to send intially
 	- the retest email from Litmus

-5. run npm start
+5. 	npm start

-6. enter the list you wish to send to into the command line prompt
+6. Enter the list you wish to send to into the command line prompt
 	- test = Litmus intial test
 	- retest = Litmus retest
 	- internal list
 	- client list

 7. Off goes the email :)